kreskohq/kresko-protocol/README.md

 #### Yay

-- To add new state variables to DiamondStorage pattern in eg. MinterStorage (ms), add them to the end of the struct.
-This makes sense because it is not possible for existing facets to overwrite state variables at new storage locations.
+- To add new state variables to the DiamondStorage pattern (eg. MinterState or ms), add them to the end of the struct so it is not possible for existing functions to overwrite state variables at new storage locations.

-- New state variables can be added to the ends of structs that are used in mappings.
+- Above also applies to structs inside mappings.

-- The names of state variables can be changed, but that might be confusing if different facets are using different names for the same storage locations.
+- State variable names can be changed - but it might be confusing if different facets use different names for the same storage.

 _Learning references_